 In the middle to the left there is a lamp similar to the ones used for switches.
-This one has more colors and represents more values:
+This one has more colours and represents more values:

-- Dark lamp means there is no communication on the selected port, - Red lamp means connection to any GPS receiver has not been established yet, so you need to set it up by using the Detect or Config.
-Buttons, - A slowly blinking yellow lamp means that there is no connection to the GPS receiver, but The NVX200 Navigator is trying to connect, - A fast blinking green lamp means that there is communication with the GPS and data is being received.
+- dark lamp means there is no communication on the selected port, - red lamp means connection to any GPS receiver has not been established yet, so you need to set it up by using the Detect or Config. buttons, - a slowly blinking yellow lamp means that there is no connection to the GPS receiver, but Touch & Go Navigator is trying to connect, - a fast blinking green lamp means that there is communication with the GPS and data is being received.